Sandra "Garbo" David

 marketing@circlecamps.org

-I've been the camp photographer, a bunk counselor, a tennis instructor, and now the official social media manager!
-If you're not following @circlecamps on Instagram, you're missing out on some great memes.
+I'm going to be the camp photographer, bunk counselor, and now the official social media manager!
+If you're not following @circlecamps on Instagram, you're missing out on some great photos.

 marketing@circlecamps.org

-I've been the camp photographer, a bunk counselor, a tennis instructor, and now the official social media manager!
-If you're not following @circlecamps on Instagram, you're missing out on some great memes.
+I'm going to be the camp photographer, bunk counselor, and now the official social media manager!
+If you're not following @circlecamps on Instagram, you're missing out on some great photos.